GitMirroring/gnuboot/site/faq.md

 in the main boot firmware.
 For external graphics, the VBIOS is usually on the graphics card itself.
-This is usually proprietary; the only difference is that SeaBIOS can execute it (alternatively, you embed it in a coreboot ROM image and have coreboot executes it, if you use a different payload, such as GRUB).
+This is usually proprietary; the only difference is that SeaBIOS can execute it (alternatively, you embed it in a coreboot ROM image and have coreboot execute it, if you use a different payload, such as GRUB).

 On current libreboot systems, instead of VBIOS, coreboot native GPU init is used,